-and press ENTER.
-For that login session, your terminal type is vt100.
-The next time you log in, your TERM variable will be AT386, as usual.
+and press Enter.
+For that login session, your search path is set to your regular search path and also /newdir.
+The next time you log in, your PATH variable will be set from /etc/profile or \$HOME/.profile, as usual.

-8.4 Setting System Date and Time
+Setting the System Date and Time